chrisspen/planner/README.md

     Most non-trival systems dealing with large amounts of information store their data in a SQL database.
     Unfortunately, nearly all RETE engines only operate on data loaded into memory, limiting the number of rules and facts it can reason over at any given time.
-    I'd like to bridging this divide by allowing the planner to directly retrieve facts from a SQL database and gracefully handle offloading of unused rules and facts from memory.
+    I'd like to bridge this divide by allowing the planner to directly retrieve facts from a SQL database and gracefully handle offloading of unused rules and facts from memory.